martinsaric/Projekat-Constellation/README.md

 # 🧪 Cypress Testing Project

 Title: This is the project for a social media web/mobile application.
 I used automation testing to cover functionalities, validations, responsiveness and API requests.
-Tech: Cypress, JS, REST API.

 ---

+## ✅ Tech stack

+Cypress, JS, REST API.

 ## ✅ Covered Features and testing objectives